Generic Name: hydrochlorothiazide (HYE dro KLOR o THY a zide)

-Hydrochlorothiazide is not expected to be harmful to an unborn baby.
+Microzide is not expected to be harmful to an unborn baby.
 However, if you take this medicine during pregnancy, your newborn baby may develop jaundice or other problems.
-Tell your doctor if you are pregnant or plan to become pregnant while taking hydrochlorothiazide.
+Tell your doctor if you are pregnant or plan to become pregnant while taking this medicine.

 Hydrochlorothiazide can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.